Canute, King of England had left England to go to Denmark to secure the Danish throne. Once Denmark was secure, Canute returned to England.

-King Cnut stationed himself on the Isle of Wight, traditional defence station of England, so it seems likely that he was expecting an attack on the South of England.
+King Canute stationed himself on the Isle of Wight, traditional defence station of England, so it seems likely that he was expecting an attack on the South of England.
 (Possibly from the banished Thorkell.)

 Battle of Helgea